 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T7i and Nikon D610 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 It is notable that the T7i offers wifi support, while the D610 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D610 (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T7i and the D610 are recent models that are part of the current product line-up.
-The D610 replaced the earlier Nikon D600, while the T7i followed on from the Canon T6i.
+The D610 is a recent model that features in the current product line-up of Nikon.
+In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon T7i or the Nikon D610 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.